 Pregnancy and Nursing after Breast Reduction Surgery

 If you are considering having children at some point in the future, you should discuss this with Dr. Sabry during your consultation.
 The ability to nurse after you have had the size of your breasts reduced is unpredictable and may be affected.

 Patients who are pregnant or have recently had a baby that is still breastfeeding are not advised to get a breast reduction.
 The amount of time that patients will have to wait following pregnancy can be discussed during the consultation.

 Breast Reduction Surgery and Breast Cancer

-The risk of developing breast cancer seems to remain unchanged following a breast reduction as do Dr. Sabry’s recommendation for cancer screenings.
-Self breast examination should be performed monthly.
+The risk of developing breast cancer seems to remain unchanged following a breast reduction as does Dr. Sabry’s recommendation for cancer screenings.
+The self-breast examination should be performed monthly.
 A new baseline mammogram should be performed one year after your surgery.
 Dr. Sabry will make further recommendations during your consultation